opa-oz/terraform-provider-cloud-config/docs/resources/cloud-config.md

 - `package_update` (Boolean) Set `true` to update packages.
 Happens before upgrade or install.
 Default: `false`.
 - `package_upgrade` (Boolean) Set `true` to upgrade packages.
 Happens before install.
 Default: `false`.
 - `packages` (List of String) [WIP] An array containing a package specification
+- `phone_home` (Block, Optional) This module can be used to post data to a remote host after boot is complete.

+Either all data can be posted, or a list of keys to post.

+Available keys are:

+- pub_key_rsa
+- pub_key_ecdsa
+- pub_key_ed25519
+- instance_id
+- hostname
+- fqdn

+Data is sent as x-www-form-urlencoded arguments. (see [below for nested schema](#nestedblock--phone_home))
 - `power_state` (Block, Optional) This module handles shutdown/reboot after all config modules have been run.
 By default it will take no action, and the system will keep running unless a package installation/upgrade requires a system reboot (e.g. installing a new kernel) and package_reboot_if_required is true.

 Using this module ensures that cloud-init is entirely finished with modules that would be executed.
 An example to distinguish delay from timeout: